eikek/docspell/website/site/content/docs/configure/_index.md

 which requires more memory for certain languages (with the advantage of better results).
 Other values are `basic`, `regexonly` and `disabled`.
-The modes `full` and `basic` use pre-defined lanugage models for procesing documents of languaes German, English and French.
+The modes `full` and `basic` use pre-defined lanugage models for procesing documents of languaes German, English, French and Spanish.
 These require some amount of memory (see below).

 The mode `basic` is like the "light" variant to `full`.
 It doesn't use all NLP features, which makes memory consumption much lower, but comes